-Chat With Sarah: May 2020...on beauty, goodness, and the big questions
+HOME creation:On beauty, goodness, and the big questions

-We’ve all been home a lot lately.
-It’s got me asking…”What IS home?”
 While this question isn’t necessarily about art, beauty, or goodness, I’m convinced it is a question about an act of CREATION.

 We were gathered in the back yard on a cool fall evening.
 Pumpkins were being carved.
 The tree swing was gleefully employed.
 Party music wafted through the air as the glowing sun hung low on the horizon.
-We adults enjoyed the firepit and conversation was easy.
+We adults enjoyed the fire pit and conversation was easy.
 A friend expressed a tangible knowing in her bones that Peace presided here.

-In the 90’s I sang in a music missions group for six years that traveled full time around the country and the world.
-We were in a new town almost every night, (except for Mondays), and stayed in people’s homes.
-This to say…I have slept in many a bed in many a home.
-(Conservatively, say 300 days a year x 6 years = 1800 homes!)
-(Side note: Though retroactive worry is totally unproductive, I sometimes think about how potentially dangerous that could have been!
+In the 90’s I was a singer in a music missions group for six years that traveled full-time around the country and the world.
+We were in a new town almost every night, (except for Mondays), and we stayed in people’s homes.
+I have slept in many a bed in many a home.
+I've done the math: Say we traveled 300 days a year x 6 years = 1800 homes!
+(Side note: Though retroactive worry is totally unproductive, I sometimes think about how crazy dangerous that could have been!
 Ack!)
-As time went on, I became very attuned to the fact that, whether humble or fanciful, each home had a feeling.
+As time went by, I became very attuned to the fact that, whether humble or fanciful, each home had a feeling.
 Each home had a “spirit about it”.

 How does this making of “home” come about?